Lee breaks former team mate Warne's hand at Lord's

 LONDON Shane Warne suffered a broken hand after being struck by an unintentional beamer from former Australia team mate Brett Lee in the MCC's seven-wicket win over the Rest of the World at Lord's on Saturday.

-Paceman Lee was quick to hold up his hand and offer his apologies after hitting the 44-year-old leg-spinning great, captaining the World XI, first ball in the exhibition match.
+Paceman Lee was quick to hold up his hand and offer his apologies after hitting the 44-year-old leg-spinning great, captaining the World XI, first ball.

 Warne, batting at the end of the innings, went on to face four more deliveries as his side amassed 293 for seven in their 50 overs.
 India's Yuvraj Singh top-scored with 132.